 5. Star-Nosed Mole

-The star-nosed mole is a somewhat frightening animal in addition to being particularly ugly.
+The star-nosed mole is a somewhat frightening animal and is particularly ugly.
 This mole native to North America has 22 tentacles in place of the muzzle, which gives it the appearance of a monster straight out of our nightmares.

-These tentacles are its eyes and smell, and they seem particularly effective since the star-nosed mole is the fastest-eating animal in the world.
+These tentacles are its eyes and smell, and they seem particularly effective since the star-nosed mole are the fastest-eating animals on the planet.

 They have a swift movement that is rarely visible by the human eye.
 Scientists were able to calculate that this animal can examine up to 13 small objects per second with its tentacles with the help of advanced cameras.